ITSpecialist111/ai_automation_suggester/README.md

 # AI Automation Suggester

 An AI-powered Home Assistant custom integration that suggests automations based on your entities.
+The Ultimate "Matt" mode.

 ## Features

 - Scans entities periodically to detect new devices.
-- Uses AI (e.g., OpenAI's GPT-3) to generate automation suggestions.
+- Uses AI (e.g., OpenAI's GPT-4o) to generate automation suggestions.
 - Provides a frontend interface for users to review and accept suggestions.
 - Allows users to map placeholders to actual entities upon acceptance.
 - Adds accepted automations to Home Assistant.